-For work, safety and logistical reasons, it is not possible to commence monitoring surveys until the above-described commencement of wind farm operation.
+For work, safety and logistical reasons, it is not possible to commence bird monitoring surveys in full until the construction of turbine clusters1 is completed and once all construction activities and associated exclusion areas have been removed across that cluster of wind turbines2 and commissioning of the wind turbines is commenced.
 Prior to this occurring, the site remains under construction including establishment of work exclusion zones due to construction and/or testing work.
-For the purpose of reporting, any observation of a bird or birds flying at RSA height constitutes 'at risk behaviour'.